monishkraj/VITMAS_TASK0_-21MID0137-/README.md

 <p>A convenient tool for administering remote connections.
 Instead of passing the full URL to the fetch, pull, and push commands, it lets you use a more meaningful shortcut.</p>
 <h3>git reset</h3>
 <p>Undoes changes to files in the working directory.
 Resetting lets you clean up or completely remove changes that have not been pushed to a public repository.</p>
-<h3>git revert</h3>
-<p>Undoes a committed snapshot.
-When you discover a faulty commit, reverting is a safe and easy way to completely remove it from the code base.</p>

 <h3>git status</h3>
 <p>Displays the state of the working directory and the staged snapshot.
 You’ll want to run this in conjunction with git add and git commit to see exactly what’s being included in the next snapshot.</p>